mayeedwin/everyday.dev/README.md

 # EverydayDev

-A modern, TypeScript-powered static site generator for a coding journal.
+A modern, TypeScript-powered static site with shared UI utilities and responsive design.
 Built for developers who want to share real experiences, quick wins, and the human side of coding.

 ## 🚀 Quick Start